ramgpal/2101921520142/readme.md

 ## Installation

-To get started with the Product Management App, follow these steps:
+To get started with the app, follow these steps:

 1. **Clone the repository:**

     ```bash
     git clone <repository-url>
-    cd product-management-app
+    cd app
     ```

 2. **Install dependencies:**